cyuancheng/Disaster-Response-Pipeline/README.md

 ## 1. Project Overview

-In this project, I used data engineering skills to (1) analyze real natural disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> , (2) create pipelines for ETL and machine learning model that classifying disaster messages sent during a natural disaster, and (3) create a web app where a relief agent can input a new message and get classification results in several categories in a real time.
+In this project, I used data engineering skills to:

+-  analyze real natural disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> ,
+-  create pipelines for ETL and machine learning model that classifying disaster messages sent during a natural disaster, and
+-  create a web app where a relief agent can input a new message and get classification results in several categories in a real time.

-The goal is to direct each message to the appropriate disaster relief agency who can provide the quickest assistance.
+The goal is to direct each emergency message to the appropriate disaster relief agency who can provide immediate assistance.

 ### 1.1.
 ETL Pipeline

-File _data/process_data.py_ contains ETL pipeline that:
+ETL pipeline In *data/process_data.py* to:

-- Loads the `messages` and `categories` dataset
+- Load the `messages` and `categories` dataset
-- Merges the two datasets
+- Merge the two datasets
-- Cleans the data
+- Clean the data
-- Stores it in a **SQLite database**
+- Store it in a **SQLite database**

 <a id='ml_pipeline'></a>

 ### 1.2.
 ML Pipeline

-File _models/train_classifier.py_ contains machine learning pipeline that:
+ML pipeline in *models/train_classifier.py* to:

-- Loads data from the **SQLite database**
+- Load data from the **SQLite database**
-- Splits the data into training and testing sets
+- Split the data into training and testing sets
-- Builds a text processing and optimized machine learning pipeline
+- Build a text processing and optimized machine learning pipeline
-- Trains and tunes a model using GridSearchCV
+- Train and tunes a model using GridSearchCV
-- Outputs result on the test set
+- Output result on the test set
-- Exports the final model as a pickle file
+- Export the final model as a pickle file

 <a id='flask'></a>